-Climate Change is subject that is widely known and talked about, yet people seem to continue to be in denial about the factual results of human pollution to the earth.
-Scientists, photographers, journalists, celebrities, and government officials from all over the world have all reached out to inform the people on the devastation that we are causing the planet and yet we seem to put it aside. "t won’t happen to my generation..." an often heard phrase that is wrong.
+Climate Change is a subject that is widely known and talked about, yet people seem to continue to be in denial about the factual results of human pollution to the earth.
+Scientists, photographers, journalists, celebrities, and government officials from all over the world have all reached out to inform the people on the devastation that we are causing the planet and yet we seem to put it aside. "t won’t happen to my generation..." an often-heard phrase that is wrong.
 It's happening as we speak.

 “I have photographed conflicts for many years; things that man does to man.
 Yes there is tragedy but there is also a form of resilience, which can express itself in many ways; in an act of survival, courage, honour or love,” he says.
 “And you could say that the warming Arctic – on another order of magnitude and scale – is another conflict.
 Here, man isn’t present but climate change is a result of human activity and human ideas: Endless growth which has no limits.”